mctashillong/mctashillong.github.io/README.md

 # MCTA Link List site

-This is a public github repo for MCTA lik list
+This is a repo for MCTA link list [go.mcta.in](https://go.mcta.in) hosted as a GitHub Page.